tlverse/tlverse-handbook/10-tmle3mediate.md

 )
 ```

-## Estimating the Natural Indirect Effect
+### Targeted Estimation of the Natural Indirect Effect

 We demonstrate calculation of the NIE below, starting by instantiating a "Spec"
 object that encodes exactly which learners to use for the nuisance parameters